 Heartbeet Kitchen//TENDING the TABLE//Snixy Kitchen//The Bojon Gourmet//Gratitude and Greens//My Heart Beets//rooting the sun (OMG, Danielle!
 Her drink is amazing!
 CLICK NOW!//The Modern Proper//Feed Me Phoebe (Someone asked if I wanted a Kombucha mother.
 I was scared but now I want to say yes)//Gourmande in the Kitchen//dolly and oatmeal//happy hearted kitchen//I am a Food Blog//Tasty Yummies (Best blog name ever!)//Let’s talk evergreen//Kale & Caramel//Earthy Feast//Now, Forager//The Pig & Quill//Well and Full//Sweetish Co//holly & flora

-This recipe was born out of a story my A. Kim told me about how she makes sun tea in the Arizona summer time.
+This recipe was born out of a story an aunt told me about how she makes sun tea in the summer time.
 It doesn’t get as hot here in Washington but it was hot enough last week for me to make my own sun tea.
 That plus I have so many herbs growing like crazy in this heat.
 Maybe where you are in the world, you might also get a chance soon (hello, Southern Hemisphere)?
 If not, I have old school stove-top instructions/suggestions too.

 I have just one note and that is to make this drink with as little or as much of everything.
 Some people like more alcohol than other and some don’t like it at all.
 In that case, simply substitute the alcohol with more tea and sparkling water.

 - 8 tbsp of loose leaf peach blossom white tea, or your favourite (iced) tea blend

 - 3 fl oz tequila (about a 1/2 cup)

 - 1 fl oz / 2 tbsp Triple Sec